a6502/jobcenter/doc/jcl.md

 A line of the form "&lt;foo>" is a shorthand notation for "o.foo = v.foo".

+### Identifier Quoting

+Normal identifiers start with a alphabetic character or a underscore, further characters can be alphanumeric or underscores.
+Identifiers not following this pattern need to be quoted in single or double quotes.

+Example: '2-factor' = v."2nd"

 ### Limits

 A workflow as executed by the JobCenter has two default limits: